CyberSecuriTim/ad-gpo-deployment/README.md

 </p>

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-<h2> STEP 1: Deploy a Group Policy Object to Enable Remote Desktop Access for Non-admin users on all domain clients  </h2>
+<h2> STEP 1: Create and Deploy a Group Policy Object to Enable Remote Desktop Access for Non-admin users on all domain clients  </h2>

 <p>
 <h4>(Still Within the Domain Controller VM)</h4>

+<h3> STEP 1.1: Create a Security Group for Non-Admin Remote Desktop Users</h3>
 - Open "Active Directory Users and Computers"
   - Right click the name of the domain
   - Create a new (Global) Security Group within the domain.